Ruth Gillmore: Career

-She married theatre producer Max Sonino in Florence in Italy.
-They met when he produced the 1931 play No More Frontiers, in which she had appeared.
+She married theatrical producer Max Sonino in Florence, Italy, in 1926.
+He produced the play No More Frontiers (1931), in which she appeared.
 Together they translated the Italian plays Finding Oneself (1933) by Luigi Pirandello, and Giovacchino Forzano's Gutlibi and The Bells of San Lucio.
 Their daughter was Mildred Sonino.

 Gillmore taught speech and drama at the Buckley School.

 Personal life and death

 With her sister Margalo Gillmore she was a member of the Algonquin Round Table.

 Gillmore died in Nantucket, Massachusetts, on February 12, 1976, aged 76.